islam123786/Learn-Claude/Architect–Foundations.md

 - AI tools are interactive systems that can behave differently in different contexts.
 - We need to explain how AI should behave to get the best results.

+---
+## Effective Prompting Techniques

+- Provide Context
+- Offer examples
+- Specify output contraints
+- Break down complex tasks into steps.
+- Give the AI space to think
+- Define roles(Ex UI desing expert, Architect)

+Add the below to the prompt to give the thinking space:
+"Before answering, please think through this problem carefully.
+Consider the different factors involved, potential constraints, and various approaches before recommending the best solution."

+*Secret Weapon:* Ask the AI for the help with prompting.

+Ask Claude the below questions:

+"Can you give me three different versions of this?"
+"Instead of paragraphs, present this as an interactive artifact?"
+"How confident are you about this answer?"

+Sometimes starting a fresh conversation gives better result.

+## Discernment

+It is the ability to critically evaluate what AI produces, how it produces it and how it behaves.

+### Product Discernment
+- Output Factually correct.
+- Appropriate for audience.
+- Well structured.
+- Meets Requirement.

+### Process Discernment
+- Logical Error
+- Lapse in attention
+- Inappropriate steps
+- Getting stuck in small detail
+- Trapped in circular reasoning

+### Performance Discernment
+- Is the communication style of AI with User appropriate?
+- Is the information at the right level?
+- Is response to feedback appropriate?
+- Is the interaction efficient?

+### Feedback and correction
+- Clearly explain what and why it is a problem.
+- Provide concrete suggestions for the improvement.
+- Revising your instructions or examples.